-The Institute for Social and Economic Research (ISER) at the University of Alaska Anchorage (UAA) seeks outstanding faculty candidates for an Assistant or Associate Professor, non-tenured position; rank commensurate with qualifications.
+The Institute of Social and Economic Research (ISER) at the University of Alaska Anchorage (UAA) seeks outstanding faculty candidates for an Assistant or Associate Professor, non-tenured position; rank commensurate with qualifications.

 25Disseminate research findings to both academic and non-academic audiences.Essential

 30Contribute to ongoing research studies focused on human behavior and its relationship to health issues of local and national importance.Essential

 30Lead and/or collaborate in developing new grant proposals for extramural fundingEssential

 5May engage in mentoring/academic advising of students involved in research projects.Non-Essential

 5Provide service to the University, profession, and/or community.Essential

 The successful applicant will become a member of the productive, multi-disciplinary Center for Behavioral Health Research and Services (CBHRS; https://iseralaska.org/cbhrs/) and contribute to CBHRS’ applied research and evaluation activities, including effectiveness, intervention, and dissemination and implementation research.

 While CBHRS investigators study a broad range of topics, its studies support an overarching goal of promoting behaviors that contribute to improving physical and mental health, and ISER’s mission to enhance the well-being of Alaskans and others, through non-partisan research.